A History of Pre-War Automotive

 publicity from the car manufacturer?
 Only from the 1934 price

 list were the models identified as Grahams.There was a special promotional version of the Graham sedan, probably for Graham dealers, shown in these two photos.
 Note the coloured wheel hubs on this model, the metallic paint (like the real cars) and the box lettering in Graham's house style.
 A new catalogue numbering system was also introduced with the Macks and Grahams, a bit too complex to detail here.
 Careful study of the comprehensive list at the end of this series (or the table of photos below) will unlock the mystery.
 The rows of photos above show the twelve variations of the Graham cars that were catalogued individually.
 "Convertible" models were merely the same castings as closed models, but with their tops painted khaki, often resulting in a three-toned colour scheme.
 No Graham passenger cars were ever shown without spare wheels except in boxed sets (see below), so the fact that many such models exist is a small mystery.
 (Not really - Tootsietoy sold a lot of sets!)
 Also, as different colours were used in later years in some instances, the ratios in which they were boxed for wholesale marketing (see page 10 of the 1933 catalogue above) do not seem to hold up in surviving collections.
 Pictured in the rows above are the standard colours for each model as mentioned in the 1933 catalogue.
 The regular sedan, coupe and roadster came with bodies in red, light blue, light green or orange, with a co-ordinating colour on the chassis.
 Confusingly, the catalogue calls the orange colour 'yellow'.
 The town car bodies were red, dark blue or dark green.
 The convertible sedan and coupe had bodies in red, light blue, brown or dark green, but the light blue versions were soon replaced by a dark blue body and darker blue chassis (as on the town car).
-On the dark brown convertible models, the chassis can be either maroon or dark brown.
+On the brown convertible models, the chassis can be either maroon or brown.
 Also pictured above are the later silver and black colours found on the Graham sedan, coupe, roadster, town car and wreck truck.
 Philippe de Lespinay's website had much interesting additional information on the Tootsietoy Graham and La Salle colour and casting variations, but unfortunately seems no longer to be online.
 This link will take you to an archive of one of his pages with (at the end) a list of colour variations on each model.
 Philippe also described the yellow and black sedan with twin spares that only came in the 'Tootsietoy De Luxe Motors' set (see photo above left, and other examples in the boxed sets pictured below).
 This had a true yellow colour body.
 Examples also exist of convertible models in the two-tone green colour scheme.
 A rare sedan is pictured here in the dark blue/darker blue colours usually found on convertible models, but without the khaki roof.
 If you can contribute photos of any genuine original colour variations not pictured, please e-mail me.
 A notable casting variation occured on the roadster, where earlier models had an open area surrounding the dicky seat, which was later filled in so that the dicky seat area has solid walls.
 It is a curious phenomenon that the later Grahams and other models from the second half of the 1930s had plated grilles that over time have turned completely black, even on pristine models in boxed sets (see some examples further down the page).
 The problem was solved on the Graham Army Ambulance (from 1939) by using silver paint on the grille.

 The Graham commercials were given numbers in sequence with the new Mack trucks, segregating them from the passenger cars.
 The Ambulance was added to the range in 1935.
 The 'Commercial Tire' van was not numbered, as it was only available in boxed sets 5300 'Tootsietoy De Luxe Motors' (1935) and 5360 'Bild-a-Car' (1938-9).
 The twelve variations of the Graham cars were catalogued individually from 1933 to 1936.
 After that, the cars were only available in the Bild-a-Car set, and briefly in Playtime Toys set no.05050 (see below for details).
 The Wrecker, Dairy Van and Ambulance were last in the catalogue in 1938, but the Ambulance continued in Army Set no.5220 from 1939 to 1941, and was also available singly in 1941 in camouflage finish.
 The camouflaged Ambulance was the last Graham in production, and was cast in lead due to the wartime shortage of zinc - somewhat ironic as the Grahams had been among the first models to replace lead with zinc in 1933.
 Some of these Ambulances had solid black rubber wheels, and according to Philippe de Lespinay were re-issued in 1945, but the model was not in any post-war catalogue or price list that I am aware of.
 The Tootsietoy